Proctor Silex Coffee Grinder Review: The E160BY

 - Vremi Blade Coffee Grinder

 Yes, it doesn’t have anything unique to it, but it certainly can do what it’s designed to do.
-If you’re transitioning from one grinder type to another but unsure of a reliable option, we recommend shelling out $15 for this one - it won’t hurt.
+If you’re transitioning from one grinder type to another but unsure of a reliable option, we recommend shelling out a few bucks for this one - it won’t hurt.